rubenhortas/rubenhortas.github.io/_posts/2022-06-24-find-files-containing-specific-text-gnu-linux.md

 ---

 Sometimes we need to find all files containing a specific text withing the files, not in the file name.
-We can achieve this with grep and a few paramters:
+We can achieve this with grep and a few parameters:

 ```shell
 grep -irnwl /path -e 'pattern'